14 of the best Northland campgrounds

 If you head slightly further afield, you’ll find the incredible Mangawhai Cliffs Walkway and Mangawhai Village.
 Not only will you find the popular Village Market here, but you can try some of the best chocolate in Northland at Bennetts.

-Mangawhai is widely regarded as one of the best spots in Northland to holiday and after a visit here, you’ll see why.
+Mangawhai is widely regarded as one of the best spots in Northland to holiday and after a visit here, you’ll see why – there is so much to see and do.

 2 Mangawhai Heads Road, Mangawhai Heads, Mangawhai 0505